 Modern, my house is not but if I had my druthers it would be.
 To fix that I gave it a little hit of modern with my new house numbers.

 To tackle this project I picked up some (free) paint stir sticks at Home Depot and cut them down to size.
 Next I stained them and glued them on to a board that I spray painted (to blend in with the white pillar it would lean against).
-Then I added my house numbers (from here) and there you have it!
+Then I added my house numbers that I found from Design Within Reach and there you have it!

 To see more check out this video I did on Studio 5.